brendanhay/credentials/README.md

 }
 ```

-Remember to replace the use abovce of `AWS_ACCOUNT_ID` with your own account identifier.
+Remember to replace the use of `AWS_ACCOUNT_ID` above with your own account identifier.

 ## Security Notes